Via Lattea

 All the villages are connected to the ski area by lift, but some of the lifts are long and slow, so whilst you can get from Montgenevre to Pragelato on skis, it’s not an expedition you will want to do every day.
 So choose your base carefully, and be prepared to use buses to speed up the journey and skip out the boring bits.
 Or hire a car at the airport and use it not only to explore all of the Via Lattea but also to enjoy day trips to neighbouring ski areas like Serre Chevalier and Bardonecchia.

 In a normal year, the Italian Milky Way resorts don’t receive a lot of natural snow.
-But usually their mountains are sufficiently high with enough North-facing slopes and artificial snow-making equipment to keep most of their pistes skiable from Christmas through to Easter.
+But usually, their mountains are sufficiently high with enough North-facing slopes and artificial snow-making equipment to keep most of their pistes skiable from Christmas through to Easter.
 Sestriere often has both the best piste conditions (on Monte Motta) and the worst (at the bottom of Monte Fraiteve).
 If you want fresh powder, however, go to Montgenevre: it’s much more snowy and its off-piste is well worth exploring.

-Via Lattea Pros & Cons
+Via Lattea Strengths & Weaknesses

-+ Large, high mountain ski area
++ Large, high-mountain ski area

-+ Mix of tree lined runs and open bowls
++ Mix of tree-lined runs and open bowls

 + Good value